baselakasha/quentra/user_stories.md

             - monthly planned for each category
             - actual (for recurring expenses)

-- [ ] As a user, I want to be able to view my budgets so that I can see my financial plans.
+- [x] As a user, I want to be able to view my budgets so that I can see my financial plans.

-- [ ] As a user, I want to be able to edit my budgets and default values so that I can adjust my financial plans as needed.
+- [x] As a user, I want to be able to edit my budgets and default values so that I can adjust my financial plans as needed.

+- [x] As a user, I want to be able to delete a budget so that I can remove budgets I no longer need.

+- [x] As a user, I want to be able to pin a budget so that its always at the top and I can quickly access it.

 - [ ] As a user, I want to duplciate a budget so that I can create a new budget based on an existing one.